 The Frsky X-Lite has an external module bay that is too small to fit standard size JR modules including the TBS Crossfire.
 Are we giving up that easily?
 HELL NO!
 A few people have been taking the X-Lite apart as soon as they received the the first batch, and trying to find out whether they can get it working.

-There are a whole range of radio receivers (RX) on the market and we have rounded up the ones suitable for mini quads and micro quads in this article.
+There are a whole range of radio receivers (RX) for the Frsky Taranis, and I have rounded up the ones suitable for mini quads and micro quads in this article.
 We will explain the differences in spec and hopefully it can help you choose the one for your next build.

 The FrSky’s R9 receiver is designed to work with the Frsky R9M long range module, however it was just a bit too big for mini quads.
 Therefore Frsky made a smaller version, the R9 Slim, which we will check out in this review.